Our PE Curriculum

 Widening Participation and Enjoyment in Sport

 We offer a wide and varied extra-curricular clubs provision for pupils across the school.
-Over 50% of pupils are regularly involved in a sporting club / activity.
+100% of pupils are regularly involved in a sporting club / activity either after school or at lunchtime.

-The school delivers regular holiday courses throughout the year to encourage a higher percentage of children to access sporting activities through the holidays.
+The school delivers regular holiday courses throughout the year to encourage a higher percentage of children to access sporting activities during the holidays.

-We demonstrate our commitment to the promotion of a healthy lifestyle for staff as well as pupils, through participation in the Leicestershire and Rutland Sport Workplace Challenge.
+We demonstrate our commitment to the promotion of a healthy lifestyle for staff as well as pupils, through participation in the Leicester-Shire and Rutland Sport (LRS) Workplace Challenge.

 Excellence in Competitive Sport

-Elizabeth Woodville is a lead school in the Bosworth area, supporting the development of competitions and local festivals to encourage a love and interest in sport across 10 local primary schools.
-We currently chair a network of the Enrich Group PE Co-ordinators focused on delivering high quality PE and School Sport in our area.
+Elizabeth Woodville is a lead school in the Bosworth area, supporting the development of competitions and local festivals to encourage a love and interest in sport across 11 local primary schools.
+We chair our local PE Network to support PE Co-ordinators in delivering high quality PE and School Sport across our area.

-The work of the Enrich PE Network has led to the development of:
+The work of the PE Network has led to the development of:

 Highly successful football and cricket leagues at satellite venues, making participation easier for schools.